stoplightio/platform-docs/docs/6.-migrations/next.md

 5. [Create](https://stoplight.io/welcome/create) your new [Stoplight Workspace](./a.creating-a-workspace.md).
 6. Please follow this [step-by-step guide](../1.-quickstarts/add-projects-quickstart.md#connect-an-existing-git-project) to connect your VCS account and add the projects from step 4.

-Finally, let's invite your team.
+Finally, let's invite your team to your new Stoplight workspace.
 The fastest way is to [configure an email domain](../2.-workspaces/d.inviting-your-team.md#make-your-workspace-discoverable) and share a link to your workspace's signup page.
-Or you can also [invite members](../2.-workspaces/d.inviting-your-team.md) individually using their email.
+Alternatively, you can also [invite members](../2.-workspaces/d.inviting-your-team.md) individually using their email.

 ## FAQ